billfitzgerald/infosec-primer/browser_prep.md

 **Note**: During regular browsing, we recommend being more selective about the cookies we accept and setting Do Not Track.
 While many vendors do not respect Do Not Track, it offers a degree of protection.

-However, to prepare our browser for testing, enter *about:preferences#privacy* as the URL.
+However, to prepare our browser for testing, enter "about:preferences#privacy" as the URL.

 <div align="center">
 <figure>